OneDrive and SharePoint#

 URLs for OneDrive and OneDrive for Business can be translated fairly straight forward to the local equivalent.
 You will need to know the root directory of the local drive though: on Windows, these are usually provided via environment variables for OneDrive.
 On macOS they don't exist, which is the reason why you need to provide the root directory for OneDrive.
 On Windows, the root directory for SharePoint can sometimes be derived from the env vars, too, but this is not guaranteed.
 On macOS, you'll need to provide it always anyway.

-SharePoint, unfortunately, allows you to map the drives locally in any way you want and there’s no way to reliably get the local path for these files. xlwings therefore first checks if the local path is mapped by using the defaults and if the file can’t be found, it checks all existing local files on SharePoint.
-If it finds one with the same name, it’ll use this.
+SharePoint, unfortunately, allows you to map the drives locally in any way you want and there's no way to reliably get the local path for these files.
+On Windows, xlwings first checks the registry for the mapping.
+If this doesn't work, xlwings checks if the local path is mapped by using the defaults and if the file can't be found, it checks all existing local files on SharePoint.
+If it finds one with the same name, it'll use this.
 If, however, it finds more than one with the same name, you will get an error message.
 In this case, you can either rename the file to something unique across all the locally synced SharePoint files or you can change the

 SHAREPOINT_WIN/MAC setting to not stop at the root folder but include additional folders.
 As an example, assume you have the following file structure on your local SharePoint: